MovieLabs/mddf/README.md

 was issued 2 days latter to correct this problem and should be used instead of v1.8.

 __NOTE-4:__ This fixes a bug that only occurs when running in the non-interactive mode.

+__NOTE-5:__ The v1.9.0.1 release is a patch providing support for Avails 2.5.2

 ## <a name="h_Overview">2) Overview:</a>